ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 end
 ```

 Create the `FindCaptureItem` function just above the `CreatePanelItemsUI` function.
 This function will search for the item in `CAPTURE_ITEMS_LIST` based on the `category` passed in for a cosmetic that matches the template passed in.
-It's important that the name of the item matches the name of the template.
+The name of the item must match the name of the template.

 ```lua
 local id, name = CoreString.Split(tpl, ":")
 ```

 You need to get the name of the template to compare it against the name of the item in the loop.
-You can do this by splitting the tpl string up.
+You can do this by splitting the `tpl` string up.

 For example.
 If the template name is `ED9709B6FF869235:Cosmetic - Head - Soccer Ball`, then the name part of it you need would be `Cosmetic - Head - Soccer Ball`.